 Fermented bean curd, or chao for short, can be used as a condiment or in sauces.
 It has a rich creamy texture like cheese and makes vegetables taste so much better.

 You can serve it at breakfast or pair it with rice, porridge or hot pot.
 And the good news is it's also easy to make, let us see how now:

 Notes on the ingredients:

 For the tofu, it's good if you can get freshly made tofu that's not too hardened.
-It makes good chao.
-If you don't like the heat, you can omit the chili pepper or use a mild one.
+That type of tofu makes good chao.
+If you don't like the heat or spiciness, you can omit the chili pepper or use a milder one.
 The chili powder we use here is to create a nice appealing orange color.